scalacenter/scalajs-bundler/manual/src/ornate/cookbook.md

 Webpack 4 has the potential to substantially reduce your webpack compilation times (80% reductions have been observed but your mileage may vary)

-## How to use get a list of assets
+## How to get and use a list of assets

 `scalajs-bundler` (version 0.13.0 onwards) will export a list of all assets produced by webpack.
 You can read that list on sbt